-Name of Product / Service Description of the risk / concern Action Taken No, CPIL has not conducted Life Cycle L has not conducted Life Cycle Perspective/Assessments (LCA) for any of its product or services.
+Name of Product / Service Description of the risk / concern Action Taken No, CPIL has not conducted Life Cycle Perspective/Assessments (LCA) for any of its product or services.
 However, wood being biodegradable in nature and CPIL being biodegradable in nature and CPIL's products having a long shelf life, there are no significant social or environmental concerns and/or risk s arising from production or disposal of th e products/services.